argentsea/docfx/tutorials/configuration.md

 ## [PostgreSQL](#tab/tabid-pg)

-This example assumes that your shardId type is *byte*.
+This example assumes that your shardId type is *short*.
 If you use any other type, change the generic parameter.

 If you use ArgentSea database connections *without* sharding, simply remove the generic declaration altogether (i.e. `services.AddPgServices(Configuration);` only).